 A factor of 1.25% is applied to years of service in excess of 30.
 The benefit formula for transition Group C applies a factor of 1.0% to the member's FAS and the first 35 years of service and a factor of 1.25% is applied to years in excess of 35.
 Persons retiring before age 65 with less than 30 years of service credit receive a percentage reduction in benefit.
 The defined contribution portion of the benefit is based on accumulated member contributions plus or minus any investment gains or losses on those contributions.
-Members retiring under the Combined Plan receive a 2.25% COLA adjustment on the defined benefit portion of their benefit.

 Defined contribution plan benefits are established in the plan documents, which may be amended by the OPERS's Board of Trustees.
 Member-Directed Plan and Combined Plan members who have met the retirement eligibility requirements may apply for retirement benefits.
 The amount available for defined contribution benefits in the Combined Plan consists of the member's contributions plus or minus the investment gains or losses resulting from the member's investment selections.
+Combined plan members wishing to receive benefits must meet the requirements for both the defined benefit and defined contribution plans.
+Member-directed participants must have attained the age of 55, have money on deposit in the defined contribution plan and have terminated public service to apply for retirement benefits.
 The amount available for defined contribution benefits in the Member-Directed Plan consists of the members' contributions, vested employer contributions and investment gains or losses resulting from the members' investment selections.
 Employer contributions and associated investment earnings vest over a five-year period, at a rate of 20% each year.
-For additional information, see the Plan Statement in the OPERS CAFR.
+At retirement, members may select one of several distribution options for payment of the vested balance in their individual OPERS accounts.
+Options include the annuitization of the benefit (which includes joint and survivor options), partial lump-sum payments (subject to limitations), a rollover of the vested account balance to another financial institution, receipt of entire account balance, net of taxes withheld, or a combination of these options.
+When members choose to annuitize their defined contribution benefit, the annuitized portion of the benefit is reclassified to a defined benefit.
+For additional information, see the Plan Statement in the OPERS Annual Comprehensive Financial Report.